-Throughout Premier Crop's nearly 20-year history, we've perhaps been the most diligent at communicating that what we do – big data analysis – would be considered "observational data analysis,” which can show relationships and correlations, but stops short of providing cause and effect.
+Throughout Premier Crop's nearly 20 year history, we've perhaps been the most diligent at communicating that what we do – big data analysis – would be considered "observational data analysis" by those in the scientific community.

 Topics: Enhanced learning blocks